What Matters More—Your Website or Attorney Profile?

 Calls to Action

-Targeted CTAs are more likely to convert, but these aren’t practical for attorney profile pages which may need to appeal to a wide variety of visitors.
+Targeted CTAs are more likely to convert, but these aren’t practical for attorney profile pages which need to appeal to a wide variety of visitors.
 Law firm websites can easily tailor CTAs to specific case types and segment their content to appeal to specific audiences.
-Targeted readers find these types of CTAs far more compelling and are more likely to convert.
+Targeted readers find these types of CTAs compelling and are likely to convert, but these measures are typically only used on your firm’s website.

 The Right Tool for the Right Job